Skip to content

 }

-Now update call to ‘identifier_type()’ inside ‘parse()’ and you should be able to pares the type form the example.
-In this tutorial we will be testing this later, when we implement variable declaration, but you might test it out right now if you want!
+Now update call to the ‘identifier_type()’ inside the ‘parse()’.
+Now you should be able to parse the type from the example.
+In this tutorial we will be testing this later.
+After implementing variable declaration, but you might test it out ,right now if you want!

 int c[5]= ...;

-We need to add a enum type for it to the DataType, it needs to have:
+We need to add an enum type for it to the DataType, it needs to have:

 • length